matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 Browsers are currently unsupported due to their inability to send UDP traffic.
 [RFC 8323: CoAP over TCP, TLS, and WebSockets](https://tools.ietf.org/html/rfc8323) may provide a way for browsers to participate over WebSockets but this is out of scope for this proposal.

+DTLS operates over UDP which is "connectionless".
+This makes restarting connections after restarting the server difficult.
+TCP has the concept of FIN packets, which let the client know that the connection they currently are using is dead and should be terminated.
+UDP has no equivalent.
+For this reason, restarting the server will take up to the connection timeout value for clients to detect a dead connection.
+This can be shortened by modifying DTLS to send `CloseNotify` alerts when the UDP socket receives unrecognised data.

 ## Alternatives